BLOOMBEES/bootstrap-theme/src/components-css/loaders.md

 ## Fullscreen loader

-Add class `.loader-private` to the default `.loader-container` class to make it fullscreen.
+Add class `.loader-fs` to the default `.loader-container` class to make it fullscreen.
 Activation with `.active` class as in default.

 Press <kbd>esc</kbd> button to close loader in example below: